 How is Schedule H Completed?

-The first step to completing Schedule H is to gather all projects for the fiscal year at the billing level and enter in the contract information into Schedule H, organized by contract type.
+The first step to completing Schedule H is to gather all projects for the fiscal year and enter in the contract information into Schedule H, organized by contract type.
 DCAA’s ICE model has sections on Schedule H for Cost Type, Time and Material, Other Flexibly Priced, Fixed Price, and Commercial type contracts, which can be expanded to include as many contracts as necessary.

 After the total direct costs by project have been entered in, DCAA’s ICE model should automatically calculate the claimed indirect costs by project.
 On Schedule H, these will be located in the columns to the right of the direct costs and in gray or blue colored cells.